bvdberg01/FiatStiloConnectNavOAP/README.md

 # FiatStiloConnectNavOAP

-Integrate Raspberry Pi with MCP2515 module into Fiat Stilo's CANbus network for enhanced connectivity and control.
+Raspberry Pi with MCP2515 module running OpenAutoPro intergrate into Fiat Stilo's CANbus network for oem functionality.
 Use at your own risk!

 ## FiatStiloBackendApp
 Node.js server that communicates with the Fiat Stilo's CAN network and sends websockets to the FiatStiloFrontendApp.